toelt-llc/KiPy/README.md

 -->
 ## Running the code

-To run the code a basic installation of python is needed, further details are in the [Code readme](https://github.com/toelt-llc/RESEARCH-gaze-kuleuven/tree/main/code#readme)
+To run the code a basic installation of python is needed, further details are in the [Code Readme](https://github.com/toelt-llc/RESEARCH-gaze-kuleuven/tree/main/code#readme)

-### Walkthrough file (move to code/README.md ?)
-This [notebook](https://github.com/toelt-llc/gaze-kuleuven/blob/main/code/nb_walkthrough.ipynb) contains an overview of what was done at first, without getting deep in the python code.
-The [second notebook](https://github.com/toelt-llc/RESEARCH-gaze-kuleuven/blob/main/code/processing_flicker.ipynb) goes through the second part of this work where we try to filter and compute results out of flickering data.
-## Content
+## Repository content
 ### code
 Contains:
-- walkthrough (and experimental) notebooks & scripts, detailed in the [Code readme](https://github.com/toelt-llc/RESEARCH-gaze-kuleuven/tree/main/code#readme).
+- walkthrough (and experimental) notebooks & scripts, detailed in the [Code Readme](https://github.com/toelt-llc/RESEARCH-gaze-kuleuven/tree/main/code#readme).
-- **animations**, possible animations of gaze/hands data.
+- **animations**, animation module and examples of possible animations of gaze/hands data.
+(See example above.)
-See example above.
 - **bash_scripts**, pre-processing scripts used during csv exploration.
 - **images**, possibles plots of gaze/hands data.
 ### docs
-Explanatory documents from Monica Crotti, with kinarm matlab sources, documentation and presentations.
+Explanatory documents from Monica Crotti, with additional Kinarm matlab sources, documentation and presentations.
 ### files
-Folder where the csv are stored, important for the path variable used in code.
+CSV files storage, important for the path variable used in code.
 Subfolders:
-- *set1*, *set2*   : original CSVs in raw format (ISO-8859)
+- *set1*, *set2*   : original CSVs in raw format (ISO-8859).
-- *utf8*, *utf8_2* : converted CSV files
+- *utf8*, *utf8_2* : UTF8-converted CSV files.

--- Documentation version: 06/2022 --
+-- Documentation version: 08/2022 --